jwohland/stilling_MPI-GE/README.md

 Fig. 6 | box_timeseries_Europe.pdf | ensmean_timeseries.py
 Appendix Fig. A1|  LUH_change.jpeg | LUH_plots.py

+## Other Files

+make_land_mask.py computes a land mask on the MPI grid using runoff data and excluding Antartica and Greenland.

+Lmon_Amon_diff.py verify that wind speed data provided in the modeling realm Atmosphere (Amon) and Land (Lmon) contain the same values.

 ## Input data

 Input data is from the Max Planck Institute for Meteorology (MPI-M) Grand Ensemble (MPI-GE) that can be downloaded at https://esgf-data.dkrz.de/search/mpi-ge/ and from the Land Use Harmonization (LUH) Project that is accessable via https://luh.umd.edu/data.shtml#LUH1_Data.